elinck/lat_grad_genome/README.md

 `*.tsv`: Metadata for available reference genomes from NCBI's Genome Browser.

 `*.zip`: Zipped GBIF occurence datasets (DOIs for each are referenced in the manuscript) for different taxonomic groups and species lists.
+(Only available via Dryad.)

 `congen_lit_review.csv`: A comma-delimited table of summarizing the study's literature review.